Effect of quantified irreducibility on the computability of subshift entropy: Conclusion

 \section{Conclusion}

 Our main result is the proof of a jump in the difficulty of computing entropy of decidable subshifts when a measure of mixing strength, the irreducibility rate, passes a certain threshold.
-We leave some open questions: \begin{itemize} \item We do not have a characterisation of real numbers that can be reached as entropies of decidable subshifts whose irreducibility rate is under the threshold.
-We conjecture that all computable real numbers can be reached in this way. \item More generally, we do not have examples of an effective -- or even general -- subshift with a irreducibility rate under the threashold and whose entropy has an uncomputable value. \item The main question, and the initial motivation of this work, is whether the same threshold marks the jump between computable and uncomputable entropy for subshifts of finite type of higher dimension. \item We do not understand the effect of transitivity -- a property weaker than mixing -- on the difficulty of computing entropy.
-As an example, does there exist a $O(1)$-transitive decidable subshift with uncomputable entropy? \end{itemize}
+We offer some perspectives for further research: \begin{itemize} \item We do not have a characterisation of real numbers that can be reached as entropies of decidable subshifts whose irreducibility rate is under the threshold.
+We conjecture that all computable real numbers can be reached in this way. \item The main question, and the initial motivation of this work, is whether the same threshold marks the jump between computable and uncomputable entropy for subshifts of finite type of higher dimension. \end{itemize}